 Bake 16 to 20 minutes, until the donuts are set and firm to the touch.
 Remove and let cool in the pan for 10 minutes, then flip out onto a wire rack to cool completely.

 In a medium shallow bowl, whisk together the powdered sweetener and cocoa powder.
-Add the heavy cream and water and whisk to combine.
+Add the heavy cream and vanilla and whisk to combine.

 Add enough water until the glaze thins out and is of a "dippable" consistency, without being too watery.